aria-ml/dataeval/docs/source/concepts/workflows/ML_engineer_workflow.md

 measure of association.
 The latter measures if there is sufficient metadata spread within each class label distribution.

-Both of these metrics tell the AI engineer if there are potentially problematic interactions between image metadata and label.
+Both of these metrics tell the ML engineer if there are potentially problematic interactions between image metadata and label.
 High or low values for these metrics could imply systemic undersampling in certain image subcategories.
-In such cases, a AI engineer may want to up- or downsample certain image classes or metadata factors to maintain {term}`balance<Balance>`.
+In such cases, an ML engineer may want to up- or downsample certain image classes or metadata factors to maintain {term}`balance<Balance>`.
 Examples outputs for these metrics can be seen below: